 These certificate program options are designed to prepare students for beginning-level management positions in sales and marketing in the lodging industry.
 The programs offer current practitioners and those who wish to upgrade their skills professional training in sales and marketing, both in group room and food/beverage sales.
-Training includes product marketing and customer needs analyses; sales call techniques; advertising, media, public relations and other promotional activities; career advancement; catering menu development/costing; tour development and sales; research skills; and skills for communicating with a wide spectrum of consumers.
-Students entering these certificate programs should have at least one year of work experience in the hospitality/tourism industry.
+Training includes product marketing and customer needs analysis; sales call techniques; advertising, media, public relations and other promotional activities; career advancement; catering menu development/costing; tour development and sales; research skills; and skills for communicating with a wide spectrum of consumers.